kuriwaki/project-org/project-organization.md

 1. There is one "project directory", which may be a Dropbox folder for a shared project,
 2. That folder has `build` and `analyze` folders, which are verbs, not nouns,
-3. Within each folder the subfolders are exactly parallel
+3. Within each folder the sub-folders are exactly parallel
 4. The sequence is clear: build, then analyze.
 Input, then output.
 5. Anything in `input` **should not be overwritten**
 6. Anything in `output` should be **reproducible by the code**